FINLAND (Unofficial translation)

 The prescribed application fee shall be paid when filing an application.

-Section 3 If the document is not drawn up in one of the languages laid down by the fifth paragraph of Section 8 of the Patents Act, the applicant shall also submit to the Patent Office a translation of the document into Finnish or Swedish.
-For a document other than a description, an abstract or claims or for the text of the description or claims of a Finnish application not included in the basic documents under the first paragraph of Section 2l, the Patent Office may waive the requirement for a translation or may accept a translation into a language other than Finnish or Swedish.
+Section 3 If a document is not drawn up in one of the languages laid down in section 8(5) of the Patents Act, the applicant must also submit to the Patent Office a translation of the document into Finnish, Swedish or English.
+For a document other than a description, an abstract or claims, or for the text in the description or claims of a Finnish patent application which is not included in the basic document under section 21(1), the Patent Office may waive the requirement for a translation or may accept a translation into a language other than Finnish, Swedish, or English.
+(27.10.2011/1097)

-Section 5 To obtain a novelty search as referred to in Section 9 of the Patents Act, the applicant shall make a written request within three months of the filing date of the application or, where applicable, of the date on which it is deemed to have been filed, to the Patent Office and shall pay the fee prescribed by the Searching Authority.
+Section 5 To obtain a novelty search as referred to in section 9 of the Patents Act, the applicant shall make a written request within three months of the filing date of the application or, where applicable, of the date on which it is deemed to have been filed, to the Patent Office and shall pay the fee prescribed by the Searching Authority.
 Where the application is not drawn up in a language acceptable to the Searching Authority, the request shall be accompanied by a translation of the application into a language prescribed by the Patent Office.

 Section 6 The Patent Office shall enter on the application the date on which it was received at the Patent Office.